Important COVID-19 update – Visitor restrictions

 May 31 – September 18

-Connect with Bininj/Mungguy country and culture – let our park rangers guide you through some of Kakadu’s stunning sites.
+Connect with our Bininj/Mungguy (Aboriginal) country and culture as our park rangers guide you through some of Kakadu’s stunning sites.

-Pack your park pass and visitor guide and arrive at your activity site 10 minutes early.
-See below for what to know and bring.
+Group sizes will be limited to 30 people.
+You will need to bring your park pass, visitor guide and arrive at your activity site 10 minutes early.
+See below for what else to bring and other handy hints.